List of Monkey Dust characters: Saint Stephen's Hospital

 A very badly run hospital highlighting all the main criticisms about the British National Health Service.
 Its many problems include a "superbug" that can be seen visibly travelling along the corridors, patients transported in a supermarket trolley, ants invading, organs stolen from recently deceased patients, a bereavement counsellor turning up before the patient has died, but promising to return in '15 minutes' and an ultrasound scan of a pregnant woman that reveals that her baby is spraying graffiti in the womb.

 Many of the visual gags, both small and large, mirrored contemporary events, such as the MRSA scare, news stories concerning tissues taken from deceased patients who were not registered donors, and even babies born in the maternity ward being sent home with the wrong parents.

 Middle-Aged Couple

-A middle aged husband and wife are constantly interrupted by the noise outside their homely and comfortable flat.
+A middle-aged husband and wife are constantly interrupted by the noise outside their homely and comfortable flat.
 The wife wearily states "I bet it's those 'kids from the flats'".
-Her husband replies after peeking through the curtains, "yes... it's the kids from the flats again!", who are then shown performing untraditional 'trouble-making' acts such as disproving the theory of gravity, coaxing Vin Diesel to fight a bear, performing handbrake turns on a giraffe and enlarging the EU.
+Her husband replies after peeking through the curtains, "yes... it's the kids from the flats again!", who are then shown performing untraditional "troublemaking" acts such as disproving the theory of gravity, coaxing Vin Diesel to fight a bear, performing handbrake turns on a giraffe and enlarging the EU.